 - The procedure for BaselineDNSPattern management in the EASDF.

 NOTE: In order to support EAS discovery when the Edge Hosting Environment is provided by a partner, an SLA is needed between current operator and the partner to provide e.g. the Address(es) and credentials for the DNS servers if the partner hosts the DNS server(s) for the related DNS resolution.

+For EAS Deployment Information management in HR-SBO roaming scenario, the SMF, NEF and EASDF in clause 6.2.3.4 are replaced by V-SMF, V-NEF and V-EASDF.